How to Write an IEP When the Student Has Made No ProgressSENCO and teacher discussing IEP progress with parents in a school meeting room

 Build mid-year IEP amendment into your calendar.
 If a student's data shows no progress by the six-week review, you have both the right and the obligation to reconvene the IEP team and amend the plan.
 Mid-year amendments are permitted under IDEA.
 They are far preferable to arriving at an annual review with a year of flat data and no documented response.

 Cognitive load theory has practical implications for goal design as well.
-Goals that require students to manage too many simultaneous demands at once may fail not because the student lacks the underlying skill, but because working memory resources are exhausted before the skill can be practised to fluency.
+Goals that require students to manage too many demands at once may fail for a specific reason.
+The failure may not be because the student lacks the underlying skill.
+Instead, working memory resources are exhausted before the skill can be practised to fluency.
 Chunking goals into smaller subskills, one at a time, reflects what the cognitive load literature tells us about skill acquisition.

 A growth mindset framework for teachers is also worth considering here.
-Teams that interpret a flat trendline as "this student can't learn" will respond very differently from teams that interpret it as "this student has not yet responded to this approach."
-The framing of the data shapes the quality of the decision-making.
+Teams that interpret a flat trendline as "this student can't learn" will respond very differently.
+This differs from teams that interpret it as "this student has not yet responded to this approach."
+How we frame the data shapes the quality of our decision-making.

 When ADHD Accommodations Need to Come First